Compugen Ltd.: Johns Hopkins University School of Medicine

 In December 2014, Compugen announced the initiation of a multi-year research collaboration with Johns Hopkins University School of Medicine, (JHU) on immune checkpoint candidates for the potential treatment of cancer.
 This collaborative research expanded Compugen's ongoing assessment of the biology and mechanism of action of its novel B7/CD8-like immune checkpoint proteins, and provided access to the world-class I-O research tools and expertise at JHU.
 The project is overseen by Prof. Drew Pardoll and Dr. Charles Drake, members of Compugen's scientific advisory board and well-known pioneers in the field of immuno-oncology.
 In October 2017, the collaboration was expanded to include new additional targets discovered by Compugen which have the potential to serve as a basis for the development of cancer immunotherapy treatments.

 Mount Sinai Hospital

 In November 2017, Compugen announced a multi-year research collaboration with Mount Sinai Hospital, under the direction of Dr. Miriam Merad.
 The collaboration focuses on the research and target validation of selected myeloid candidates discovered by Compugen for their potential to serve as a basis for cancer immunotherapy treatments, including the validation of their role in innate immunity and involvement in tumor biology.

 Management

-Mor Amitai, Hebrew University alumnus (Ph.D, Mathematics), who joined Compugen in 1994, was the company's CEO and president from 1998 to 2005.
-He was replaced by Alex Kotzer, Technion alumnus (Chemical Engineering), who was CEO and president through 2008.
-Anat Cohen-Dayag, Weizmann Institute alumnus (Ph.D., Cellular Biology), became co-CEO of Compugen in 2009, serving alongside Martin Gerstel, Yale alumnus (Engineering).
-She has been the company's exclusive CEO since 2010.
+Mor Amitai, who joined Compugen in 1994, was the company's CEO and president from 1998 to 2005.
+He was replaced by Alex Kotzer, who was CEO and president through 2008.
+In 2009 Anat Cohen-Dayag became co-CEO of Compugen, serving alongside Martin Gerstel.
+In 2010 she became the company’s exclusive CEO, until replaced by Eran Ophir in September 2025.